samarthsb4real/trade-analyst/README.md

 # Trade Project

 ## Overview
-The Trade Project is a comprehensive solution designed to facilitate and manage trading activities.
-It provides tools and features to streamline the trading process, ensuring efficiency and accuracy.
+The Trade Project is a basic tool designed to help analyze stock trading activities.
+It provides features to fetch real-time stock data, analyze trends, and make buy or sell recommendations, making trading easier to just give a basic suggestions for the real-time situation.

 ## Features
 - Real-time market data